-Note: The value of the factory setting is 1,4 x the nominal load because friction lining is not run in yet.
+Note: The value of the factory setting is 1,4 x the nominal load because the friction lining is not run in yet.

-Note: To adjust the slipping clutch, it is recommended to use the chain force measuring device.
+Note: To adjust the friction torque limiter, it is recommended to use the chain force measuring device.
 Nevertheless, it is possible to use loads.